mstump/mstump.github.com/_posts/2012-05-01-the-socially-awkward-founder.markdown

 categories : [misc]
 ---

-There are those people who are the life of the party, who make friends easily, and can jump in and out of social situations with ease.
-I am not one of them.
+There are those people who are the life of the party, who make friends easily, and flit between conversations with ease.
+I am not one of these people.
 I'm the guy who'd rather code then go to a party, who purposefully vacations in places that don't speak English, and chooses hobbies that involve not speaking to people for days at a time.

 Until recently I was free to be as socially reluctant as I wanted, but then I co-founded [SourceNinja](http://www.sourceninja.com) and I was forced to deal with the public.
 At first it was bad, I would arm myself with 3 glasses of wine, awkwardly inject myself into conversations, and force my pitch onto anyone who would listen.
 But, over the past couple months, though a mixture of observation and help from my [co-founder](http://bretthard.in/) I've gradually gotten better.